waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Quest Log
 - **Current Quest: The Mt.
 Moon Fossil**
     - **Objective:** Find a fossil to give to the Rocket Grunt blocking the path at Mt.
 Moon B2F (30,12), or find a way past the Hiker at 1F (6,7).
     - **Status:** Active.
 The isolated eastern partition of B2F has been fully explored and confirmed to be a dead end.
-Current focus is re-investigating the main paths on 1F, starting with the Hiker at (6,7).
+Current focus is testing new hypotheses on the Rocket Grunt.
 - **Stalled Quest: The Copycat's Gift**
     - **Objective:** Obtain a POKé DOLL and give it to COPYCAT.
     - **Status:** Stalled.
 All leads in Cerulean City have been exhausted.
 Suspect COPYCAT is not in a currently accessible area.